Involved Source Filesformat.go Package fs defines basic interfaces to a file system.

 Path names must not contain an element that is “.” or “..” or the empty string,

-except for the special case that the root directory is named “.”.
+except for the special case that the name "." may be used for the root directory.

 Paths must not start or end with a slash: “/x” and “x/” are invalid.